jo-ket/compact-cover-control-card/README.md

 ```

 ## Special Features

+### Lux-Based Automation
+The card supports built-in lux-based automation for covers, allowing them to respond automatically to changing light conditions:

+- Can be configured at card, room, or cover level
+- Supports multiple rules with different conditions
+- Rules are evaluated in order (cover-specific rules first)
+- First matching rule is applied
+- Positions are only changed when needed (checks current position)
+- Time constraints allow for daylight/evening-specific behaviors
+- Automations only run when relevant sensor values change

+This feature is particularly useful for:
+- Closing blinds during bright sunlight to prevent overheating
+- Opening blinds when light levels are comfortable
+- Closing blinds in the evening when it gets dark
+- Creating different behaviors for different times of day

 ### KNX Integration
 The `invert_percentage` option is particularly useful for KNX installations where the cover percentage is inverted compared to Home Assistant's standard (in KNX, 0% typically means fully open, while in Home Assistant 0% means fully closed).
 Enable this option to match your KNX cover behavior while maintaining an intuitive user interface.